han41858/angular-ko/aio/content/guide/deployment.md

 <!--
 A routed application should support "deep links".
-A _deep link_ is a URL that specifies a path to a component inside the app.
+A _deep link_ is a URL that specifies a path to a component inside the application.
 For example, `http://www.mysite.com/heroes/42` is a _deep link_ to the hero detail page that displays the hero with `id: 42`.